DavidEmmanuelTheBeloved/Udacity-Project-Pixel-Art-Maker/README.md

 ## The Project Details

 In this project, we have been provided with a headstart via the [starter template](https://github.com/udacity/project-pixel-art-maker-starter) so we don't have to build from scratch.
-Using this template, I'm building the app to enable users do the following:
+Using this template, I am building the app to enable users do the following:

 1. Dynamically set the size of the table as an N by M grid.
 2. Choose a color.